Kumar-Jy/Windows-in-PocoF1-Without-PC/guide/Installation.md

 ### 1st Step - Partitioning
 - Flash [Modified Recovery](https://github.com/Kumar-Jy/Windows-in-PocoF1-Without-PC/releases/tag/Modified-Recovery).
+- Goto mount section and unmount all partition.
-- Type ` partition $ ` on recovery terminal _[Replace $ with the size of storage in GB you want for Windows, Ex. - for 40GB type `partition 40`] (do not add GB at the end.)_
+- Open recovery terminal and type ` partition $ ` _[Replace $ with the size of storage in GB you want for Windows, Ex. - for 40GB type `partition 40`] (do not add GB at the end.)_
 - If it asks you to run it once again, do so
 - Reboot to check if Android still works.
 If it doesn't boot, format userdata and Reboot.
 - Root it (if not already rooted), Install Magisk/KernalSU
-- Download and install the [WOA Helper app](https://github.com/Marius586/WoA-Helper-update/releases/tag/WOA), open it and grant root access.
 - #### Notes :-
 > - if your phone encrypted first unmount and format userdata then type above command to create partition.
 > - If you already modified or installed Windows, first type ` restore ` then type above command to create new partition.